Joining Reception in September 2021

 Head of Early Years Foundation Stage (EYFS)

-Things have changed really quickly for St Philip's and all schools, nurseries and families due to the Coronavirus, but one thing is for sure: none of us know when we might be able to open again to the majority of pupils.
+Things have changed really quickly for St Philip's and all schools, nurseries and families due to the Coronavirus, but one thing is for sure: none of us know when we might be able to open again to parents and visitors.
 Once new primary school places are confirmed, families start thinking about the transition to big school.
 They have lots of questions - from practical ones about drop-off and pick-up, uniform and homework, to concerns about their child making friends or settling with their new teacher.

 Transition is really important, partly to allay any worries children might have, but also for parents.
 It’s a much bigger deal for some families than others, but it’s the start of a seven-year relationship and we want to make sure it gets off to the best start possible.
 Like most schools around the UK, we would usually invite parents into school for information sessions and arrange for children to meet their teachers.